atifrani/snowflake-kestra-airflow/README.md

 If there is new data, the Task will execute a query to extract the modified rows from the Stream.
 For example, it can insert only new INSERT rows into a separate audit table.
 If the Stream contains no new data, the Scheduled Task will simply skip the current execution.

-1. connect to you snowflake accout.
+1. Connect to you snowflake accout.
 2. Open snowflake worksheet.
+3.
-3. copy and run the following scripts one by one to first understand how snowflake tasks and streams work.
+First, copy and run the following scripts one by one to first understand how snowflake tasks and streams work.
   * snowflake/task-examples.sql
   * snowflake/task-streams.sql
   * snowflake/task-streams-examples.sql
-4. after this you can run the following scripts implement the data pipline describe above.
+4. After this you can run the following scripts implement the data pipline describe above.
   * snowflake/raw_hosts_task.sql
   * snowflake/src_hosts_task.sql
   * snowflake/raw_listings_task.sql
   * snowflake/src_listings_task.sql
+  * snowflake/dmt_host_listings_task.sql

 ## Lessons Learned